vnglst/un-speeches/README.md

 # Explore how nations talk about each other in UN speeches

-Select a country on the globe to explore diplomatic relationships and see who's saying what about whom in the 2024 UN General Assembly Speeches.
+A visualization of how world leaders talk about each other during UN speeches.
+Select a country on the globe to explore diplomatic relationships and see who's saying what about whom.

 ![Screenshot of the globe](./un-speeches.png)